Case study no. 04

 By the tenth cohort, enrollment had grown to several times its original size.
 The team had grown to six.
 Tessa wasn’t on the one-to-one calls anymore.
 She wasn’t running every session.
 She was making strategic calls about pricing, tier structure, and which doctor specialty to expand into next.

-The shift from operator to owner does not happen in one moment.
+The shift from operator to owner doesn't happen in one moment.
 It happens across dozens of small decisions.
 Hiring someone to watch you do the work.
 Recording a video of how you do it.
 Letting them try it while you watch.
 Stepping out of the seat for one cohort and then for good.

-The exhale
+The result

 By the engagement interview, the business looked different at every level.
 The single offer at a single price had become a structured tier system with order bumps, upsells, and a deliberate higher-touch coaching product she now called pocket coaching.
 The webinar conversion rate had roughly doubled.
 The cohort had grown to several times its original enrollment.
-The team was running the parts of the business that didn’t need her judgement.
+The team was running the parts of the business that didn’t need her judgment.

 Her language had shifted too.
 The early conversations were full of “I’m trying to figure out” and “I don’t really know.”
 The later ones were decisive.
 She was talking about strategy, not survival.